CloudQuery News

 New SonarQube Source Plugin #

 The new plugin can get a lot of information from your SonarQube instances - ALM integrations, tasks, users, groups, projects, rules, hotspots, issues, and much more.
+Take a look at the SonarQube Source Plugin documentation.
 You can gain insights into your data and go through it in any manner you prefer.

 Setting Up #